by Diane Spicer

 And it's not because I'm vain!

-To choose a great rain jacket for your outer layer of weather protection, look for breathable fabric that you can keep waterproof in your own washing machine.
+Here's how to choose a great rain jacket for your outer layer of weather protection.

-Fleece jackets keep me dry and toasty when the temperatures dip into the thirties and below.
+You can rely on fleece jackets keep you warm when temperatures dip into the thirties and below.

-Fleece maintains some body warmth while wet, but don't rely upon it as rain gear.
-Instead, be sure your rain jacket fits over your favorite fleece garments.
+Fleece maintains some body warmth while wet, but don't rely upon it as rock solid rain gear.

-Winter jackets keep me dry AND toasty on chilly fall trails or on a snowshoe hike.
+Winter jackets keep you dry AND toasty on chilly fall trails or on a snowshoe hike.

 Here's where I invest the most money to enjoy: